June 22, 2017 • Hiking Buck Mountain • Last Adventures in New York (for now!)

 But we just couldn’t leave without hiking to one last peak!
 We took off for the Adirondack Park and let all those important phone calls go to voicemail for a couple hours.
 Just a few hours wouldn’t hurt, right?!
 We decided that hiking a peak in one of our favorite areas – Lake George – would be the best way to say farewell to this mountain range we’ve grown to know and love, and have made so many memories in.
 Buck Mountain was one of those that Curtis learned about early on, and would point out whenever we hiked other Lake George peaks.

-There are several trails that lead to the peak.
+If you’re looking into hiking Buck Mountain, there are several trails that lead to the peak.
 One is located off of Shelving Rock Road, which we’ve visited before, but today we opted for the one near Pilot Knob.
 We were mistaken in believing that this route was shorter, but it didn’t matter — it was a very pleasant hike and a good length at 3.3 miles one-way.
 The trail begins as a wide path with very little incline, then begins to ascend after the first trail intersection.
 As the trail gets higher, there are some rather steep sections, and there are more and more rocks in the trail.
 Watch your footing for rocks and tree roots in the path!
 The last mile is the steepest, especially once you’re nearing the end of the tree cover and onto the long sections of rock face.
 There’s no view before the false summit, but once you make it out of the trees you’re rewarded with the best view to the South and across Lake George.
 But don’t give up here, continue on to reach the actual summit for more views across the lake of the Southern Adirondacks, the Tongue range, and the high peaks on a clear day!

 It was the perfect summer day to be hiking — the highs were in the upper 70’s and the humidity was very low.
 Beautiful clouds were stretched across the sky, and the visibility was probably the best that we’ve experienced while hiking out here!
 We were so grateful for the opportunity to be hiking today, and even more, to have hiked so many of the peaks we were able to see.
 It’s so fun to think back on our first hikes and remember how we looked out at these mountains and wondered what it’d be like to hike them, and what views they would offer.
 Then compare that with today, when we pointed out and named all the ones we’ve done.
 And yet, there’s so many more out there that we never had the chance to hike…I guess if we ended up living here again someday, we’d still have plenty of hiking to do. 🙂